English

 The Last Supper was created between 1495 and 1498, making it over 500 years old.

-What is the historical context in which the Last Supper was created?
+What is the historical context in which The Last Supper was created?

 The Last Supper was painted during the Italian Renaissance, a period of significant artistic, cultural, and intellectual growth.
 It exemplifies the era's fascination with perspective, storytelling, and artistic innovation.